sharktide/sharktide/README.md

 ### 🧩 Open Source Contributions

 - 🐍 **CPython**: Contributor to the official Python interpreter—helping improve the language that powers millions of developers.
 - 🧠 **GitHub Linguist**: Current maintainer of the official **LiveScript** grammar used across GitHub for syntax highlighting.
-[Merged in v9.2.0](https://github.com/github-linguist/linguist/pull/7377), replacing the deprecated grammar and modernizing LiveScript support, I'm also a regular reviewer of issues and pull requests :)
+[Merged in v9.2.0](https://github.com/github-linguist/linguist/pull/7377), replacing the removed grammar and modernizing LiveScript

----

-### 🔬 Science Meets Code

-Beyond the screen, I'm a passionate science communicator and researcher.
-A few recent milestones I'm proud of:

-- 🥇 *First Place*, Florida Junior Academy of Sciences (2025) — Environmental Speaker
-- 🥉 *Third Place*, Cornell Undergraduate Research Magazine Competition (2025) — Original Research
-- 🥈 *Second Place*, Palm Beach County Science & Engineering Fair (2025) — Intelligent Machines
-- 🧪 *Top 10% National Nominee*, Thermo Fisher Junior Innovators Challenge (2025)

 ---